Jang-jorim

-Jang-jorim is a Korean side dish consisting of lean beef braised in soy sauce with shishito peppers and eggs.
+Jang-jorim is a Korean side dish consisting of lean beef braised in soy sauce with eggs.
 Jang-jorim is a type of jorim, a Korean simmered dish that preserves well.
 The side dish is commonly packed in lunch boxes in South Korea and is sold at South Korean convenience stores as a lunchtime dish.
-The dish can also be made using shiitake mushrooms, quail eggs, and pork.
+The dish can also be made using mushrooms, quail eggs, and green peppers.

 History

 The first known description of jang-jorim is in Volume 128 of the Veritable Records of the Joseon Dynasty, where it describes a dish called damhae made by slicing beef and braising it in soy sauce.